 It is planned to have 1 GotoWebinar trial before RAN #88-e and 3 GotoWebinar sessions during RAN #88-e.

-before RAN #88-e: GotoWebinar trial run: Thu May 7, 2020 noon UTC - 3pm UTC with registration deadline: Tue May 5, 2020 10pm UTC goal: informative Q&A on: - RAN #88-e agenda, - RAN #88-e timeplan, - general meeting guidance and - GotoWebinar guidance and getting familiar with the GotoWebinar tool
+before RAN #88-e: GotoWebinar trial run: Thu May 7, 2020 noon UTC - 3pm UTC with registration deadline: Tue May 5, 2020 10pm UTC goal: informative Q&A on: - RAN #88-e agenda, - RAN #88-e timeplan, - general meeting guidance and - GotoWebinar guidance and getting familiar with the GotoWebinar tool GotoWebinar trial run with TOHRU: Thu June 18, 2020 1pm UTC - 2:30pm UTC with registration deadline: Tue June 16, 2020 10pm UTC goal: getting familiar with the TOHRU hand raising tool and potential additional topics of strictly non-technical and informative nature.

 during RAN #88-e: GotoWebinar early items: Mon June 29, 2020 noon UTC - 3pm UTC GotoWebinar intermediate: Wed July 1, 2020 noon UTC - 3pm UTC GotoWebinar final: Fri July 3, 2020 noon UTC - 3pm UTC all 3 with registration deadline: Fri June 26, 2020 10pm UTC Note: The early items session is a first check of controversial topics and a possibility for initial guidance.
 The intermediate session is intended to conclude on the majority of topics (e.g. all open issues that were not yet solved by the flagging deadline but that converged).
 The final session is intended to see for the last remaining controversial topics whether there is any way forward/compromise.